growlot/php-litecoinrpc/README.md

 ## Donations

 If you like this project,
-you can donate Litecoins to LKdsQGCwBbgJNdXSQtAvVbFMpwgwThtsSY.
+you can donate Litecoins to LbKRh7icJy8En3MDcPsxhLhF9quH9VNrgS.

 Thanks for your support!